Dbhasin1/ethics-tutorial/tutorials/LSTM.md

 +++

 ### Collecting the IMDB reviews dataset
-The IMDB dataset can be found on the website by [Stanford AI Lab](http://ai.stanford.edu/~amaas/data/sentiment/).
-To make things a bit simpler we're using the dataframe version downloaded from [Kaggle](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews)
+IMDB Reviews Dataset is a large movie review dataset collected and prepared by Andrew L. Maas from the popular movie rating service, IMDB.
+The IMDB Reviews dataset is used for binary sentiment classification, whether a review is positive or negative.
+It contains 25,000 movie reviews for training and 25,000 for testing.
+All these 50,000 reviews are labeled data that may be used for supervised deep learning.
+To make things a bit more comprehnsible we're using the `pandas` dataframe version downloaded from [Kaggle](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews)
    > The IMDb platform allows the usage of their public datasets for personal and non-commercial use.
 We did our best to ensure that these reviews do not contain any of the aforementioned sensitive topics pertaining to the reviewer.

 +++

 ### Collecting and loading the speech transcripts
 We have chosen speeches by activists around the globe talking about issues like climate change, feminism, lgbtqa+ rights and racism.
 These were sourced them from newspapers, the official website of the United Nations and the archives of established universities as cited in the table below.
-A csv file was created containing the transcribed speeches, their speaker and the source the speeches were obtained from.
+A CSV file was created containing the transcribed speeches, their speaker and the source the speeches were obtained from.
 We made sure to include different demographics in our data and included a range of different topics, most of which focus on social and/or ethical issues.
 The dataset is subjected to the CC0 Creative Common License, which means that is free for the public to use and there are no copyrights reserved.

 | Speech                                           | Speaker                 | Source                                                     |